cytoscape/cytoscape.js-tutorials/electron_twitter/2016-07-24-cytoscape-electron.md

 All that we need to do is set `win = null` so that the window may be garbage collected.
 Lastly, another listener is required for the `Erase Auth` button we'll later add to `index.html`.
 `restart` is similar to `done-loading` in that it's a custom event rather than one related to the Electron lifecycle.
-Relaunching is straightforward to do; [`app.relaunch`](http://electron.atom.io/docs/api/app/#apprelaunchoptions) opens a new instance of the app with the same arguments as before and [`app.close(0)`](http://electron.atom.io/docs/api/app/#appexitexitcode) immediately closes the current copy of the app.
+Relaunching is straightforward to do; [`app.relaunch`](http://electron.atom.io/docs/api/app/#apprelaunchoptions) opens a new instance of the app with the same arguments as before and [`app.exit(0)`](http://electron.atom.io/docs/api/app/#appexitexitcode) immediately closes the current copy of the app.

-## The rest of main.js
+## <a name="electron-rest" />The rest of main.js

 A few more lines are necessary to round out `main.js`.
 We've writen a function to create a loading window but not yet provided a way to execute that function.
-Just like event listeners for windows, Electron has an event listener for the pp becoming ready, [`app.on('ready', createWindow)`](http://electron.atom.io/docs/all/#event-ready).
+Just like event listeners for windows, Electron has an event listener for the app becoming ready, [`app.on('ready', createWindow)`](http://electron.atom.io/docs/all/#event-ready).
-Here, we'll passing `createWindow()` as the function to run when the app is done loading.
+Here, we'll pass `createWindow()` as the function to run when the app is done loading.

 MacOS handles application lifecycles differently than Windows or Linux; applications will stay "loaded" until the application has been quit, even if all windows are closed.
-With that in mind, we only want the following code code to execute on non-MacOS systems.
+With that in mind, we only want the following code to execute on non-MacOS systems.
 Node.js provides [`process.platform`](https://nodejs.org/api/process.html#process_process_platform) for checking the platform the code is running on.
-If it's macOS (i.e. `darwin`), we'll do nothing; otherwise, closing all application windows [`window-all-closed`](http://electron.atom.io/docs/all/#event-window-all-closed) means it's time to close the application with [`app.quit()`](http://electron.atom.io/docs/all/#appquit).
+If it's macOS (i.e. `darwin`), we'll do nothing; otherwise, closing all application windows and getting the [`window-all-closed`](http://electron.atom.io/docs/all/#event-window-all-closed) event means it's time to close the application with [`app.quit()`](http://electron.atom.io/docs/all/#appquit).

 [`activate`](http://electron.atom.io/docs/all/#event-activate-macos) is another MacOS-specific behavior; it indicates that the app has been activated (i.e. the application is open but a window may not be open).
 We're checking for the presence of `win` here despite `createWindow()` creating `loadingWin` because `loadingWin` is short-lived, being destroyed after the user moves on to the graph window.

-# Loading screen
+# <a name="loading" />Loading screen

 `main.js` needs a page to load; we'll write `loading.html` now.